 Hover a body

-Show a live tooltip with name, distance, magnitude and clocks.
+Preview a tooltip with name, distance, magnitude and clocks (mouse / pen).

 Ring it and surface it in the Find Star dropdown.